arraypan/oaklandcharging/README.md

 * Skeleton - Small collection of CSS files
 * HTML and CSS

-## Issues
+##Issues
-Feel free to submit issues and enhancement requests.
+We test our project Locally so Feel free to submit issues and enhancement requests.

 ## Contributing